Valve confirms Steam boxes will also support Intel and AMD

-Note: This review was originally featured in the April 2013 issue of the magazine.
+Note: This article was originally featured in the July 2013 issue of the magazine.

 Well now, here's an interesting development.
 We received a note from Kevin Wasielewski, co-founder and CEO of boutique system builder Origin PC, alerting us that his company is no longer offering customers an option to configure rigs with AMD graphics cards.
 All traces of AMD brand GPUs are being removed from the website, and from here on out, Origin PC is dealing exclusively with Nvidia for graphics.
 Supposedly this isn't a marketing ploy, but a decision that was made for a number of reasons.

 All GeForce GTX owners playing BF4 should install these drivers, Nvidia says

 You should always be cautious about installing beta software, and if it's a mission critical system you're dealing with, we'd advise against running any pre-release code just because you never know what kind of stability issues may need to be ironed out.
 At the same time, if you're GeForce GTX owner who plans on jumping in the Battlefield 4 beta (it opens to the public tomorrow), Nvidia says it's essential you install its 331.40 beta driver.